 Panama PLUMAS Project

 The PLUMAS (Precipitation and Land-Use effects on Multiple Avian Species) Project investigates the impacts of forest fragmentation and local climatic variation on bird species in Panama.
 Forest fragmentation and climate together may pose underappreciated threats in tropical bird species, and particularly in the more vulnerable understory birds.
 Panama PLUMAS has multiple projects which are being conducted on tropical forest birds along a fragmentation-rainfall gradient (22 sites) across the Isthmus of Panama.
-Using a variety of bird species, we are investigating everything from demography, sexual and natural selection, physiological variation, and cellular aging.
+Using a variety of bird species, we are investigating everything from demography, sexual and natural selection, physiological variation, cellular aging, and species interactions.

 One of the PLUMAS's study sites, a small (~8-hectare) forest fragment on the West border of the Panama Canal.